 Warm-season prairie grasses, including big bluestem (Andropogon gerardii), little bluestem (Schizachyrium scoparium var. scoparium), indian grass (Sorghastrum nutans), side-oats grama (Bouteloua curtipendula var. curtipendula), and rough dropseed (Sporobolus clandestinus) characterize the largely herbaceous vegetation.
 Ebony sedge (Carex eburnea) is also an abundant, sod-forming graminoid at some sites.
 Associated perennial forbs include western silvery aster (Symphyotrichum pratense, = Aster pratensis), false boneset (Brickellia eupatorioides var. eupatorioides), eastern indian paintbrush (Castilleja coccinea), Canada bluets (Houstonia canadensis), tall blazing star (Liatris aspera), rattlesnake-master (Manfreda virginica), southern obedient-plant (Physostegia virginiana ssp. praemorsa), white blue-eyed-grass (Sisyrinchium albidum), low wild-petunia (Ruellia humilis), and stiff goldenrod (Solidago rigida var. rigida).
-Pitcher's stitchwort (Minuartia patula), wiry panic grass (Panicum flexile), poverty dropseed (Sporobolus vaginiflorus), and other calciphilic annuals are characteristic of exposed, gravelly areas and rock crevices.
+Pitcher's stitchwort (Minuartia patula), wiry panic grass (Panicum flexile), poverty dropseed (Sporobolus vaginiflorus), widow's-cross (Sedum pulchellum) and other calciphilic annuals are characteristic of exposed, gravelly areas, rock crevices, and flatrocks.
 Stunted trees and shrubs such as chinquapin oak (Quercus muehlenbergii), eastern red cedar (Juniperus virginiana var. virginiana), and Carolina buckthorn (Frangula caroliniana) are scattered in the barrens.

 Communities in this group are highly localized, small-patch units that are considered state-rare and, in some cases, globally rare.
 Threats include quarrying, grazing, and invasive introduced weeds.Reference: Ludwig (1999).